-Ukraine crisis: 64-kilometre-long Russian convoy closes in on capital Kyiv
+Ukraine crisis: 64-km-long Russian convoy closes in on capital Kyiv

 9.31 am: Film production houses Disney, Warner and Sony stay releases of new films in Russia.

-9.12 am: Satellite images taken on Monday show a Russian military convoy north of Ukraine capital Kyiv that stretches for 64 km, Reuters reported.
+9.12 am: Satellite images taken on Monday show a Russian military convoy north of Ukraine capital Kyiv that stretches for 64 km, Reuters reports.

 8.52 am: Russian forces carry out shelling on the city of Kharkiv, leaving at least 11 civilians dead, according to AFP.
 Oleg Sinegubov, the regional governor in Ukraine, said that Russia was bombing residential areas.